 How familiar are you with the inbound marketing methodology?
-Our latest blog series focuses on the 4 steps of the inbound marketing methodology: Attract, Convert, Close & Delight.
+Our blog series focuses on the four steps of the inbound marketing methodology: Attract, Convert, Close & Delight.
 If you haven't read our first few blogs yet, click here to get an overview of the inbound methodology.

 Some of the most important things to consider when converting visitors into qualified leads include:

-- Calls to Action: A call to action (CTA), is just a button that is on your website or your blog.
-This call to action is telling the visitor what you want them to do next (i.e. Download the Whitepaper, Watch the Video).
+- Calls-to-Action: A call-to-action (CTA) is a button on your website or your blog.
+This call-to-action tells the visitor what you want them to do next (i.e., Download the Whitepaper, Watch the Video).
 When they click on this, it will take them to the landing page with the form.
 It sounds simple, but this is what gets someone to convert.
 If you add a call-to-action to each of your website pages, you could see a 30% - 40% increase in your conversions alone.
 Check out this case study on conversion rate optimization to learn more.

-- Effective Email Marketing (no, email is not dead if it's being used effectively): Once someone fills in their information, you want to send them a quick follow up email.
-This email will include the information they requested, whether it's a marketing video, ebook, whitepaper, or another form of premium content.
-You will also give them a secondary call to action trying to move them through the funnel.
+- Effective Email Marketing (no, email is not a thing of the past if it's being used the right way): Once someone fills in their information, you want to send them a quick follow-up email.
+This email will include the requested information, whether it's a marketing video, ebook, whitepaper, or another form of premium content.
+You will also give them a secondary call to action, trying to move them through the funnel.
 An example is scheduling a demo, requesting an assessment, etc. This will help keep the user engaged and provide them with the next step in your marketing and sales funnel.

 As you can see, the convert stage of the inbound marketing methodology is incredibly important.
 Now that you have attracted those individuals to your website, you can now convert them into leads!
-This is the most valuable thing for an online marketer because you can now nurture that lead through the buying process.
+This is the most valuable component of the process for an online marketer because you can now nurture that lead through the buying process.

-If you're looking for ways to integrate more inbound efforts into your overall digital marketing strategy, we invite you to schedule a consultation with our team of inbound marketing experts.
+If you're looking for ways to integrate more inbound efforts into your overall digital marketing strategy, we invite you to schedule a consultation with our inbound marketing experts.